vmlaker/pythonwildmagic/docs/source/installing.rst

 #. libWm5GlxGraphics.a
 #. libWm5Mathematics.a

-2. Get Python Development Tools and SWIG
+2. Get Python development tools and SWIG
 ========================================

 APT (e.g. Debian or Ubuntu) users can install these with command::